sh2/azure-openai-vision-ui/README.md

 ![Usage 1](img/usage_1.png)

 Next, ask a question about the image,
-GPT-4 Turbo with Vision will then return a message.
+GPT-4o / GPT-4 Turbo will then return a message.

 ![Usage 2](img/usage_2.png)